coq/bot/README.md

 Heroku doesn't support OCaml and there is no up-to-date community-provided support so we deploy binaries directly as explained here: https://medium.com/cryptosense-tech/how-to-deploy-ocaml-on-heroku-9903548aafa5

-Don't forget the `bot_rsa` file to be deployed together with the binary.

 If on NixOS, a first step is to patch the binary to make it work on non-NixOS
 platforms: